mcncm/hafnia/README.md

 [1] Cavy can also be used in this way, but need not be!

 # Examples
-Because Cavy is a small language, so we can get the gist of it by looking at some simple examples.
+Because Cavy is a small language, we can get the gist of it by looking at some simple examples.
 These are also meant to teach the major points of departure of quantum mechanics from the classical intuition of most programmers.